NextechSystems/selectapidocspub/source/includes/r4/_patient.md

     }
 </pre>
 Note: The `start` and `end` parameters can be either of type `valueDateTime` as above, or simply `valueDate` and passing only values such as `2022-02-23`
-Note: the response body will be the same as the GET example below

 #### HTTP Request
 `GET /r4/DocumentReference/$docref?{patient}[&{start}][&{end}]`